Seersucker

 Blue and white is a common seersucker color combination.

-Seersucker, hickory stripe or railroad stripe is a thin, puckered, usually cotton fabric, commonly but not necessarily striped or chequered, used to make clothing for hot weather.
+Seersucker, hickory stripe or railroad stripe is a thin, puckered, cotton fabric, usually striped or chequered, used to make clothing for hot weather.
 The word originates from the Persian words شیر shîr and شکر shakar, literally meaning "milk and sugar", from the gritty texture ("sugar") on the otherwise smooth ("milk") cloth.
-This lightweight silk originated in colonial India and was introduced to the wider world from there.
+This lightweight cotton originated in India and was introduced to the wider world from there.
 Seersucker is woven in such a way that some threads bunch together, giving the fabric a wrinkled or puckered appearance.
 This effect is often achieved during weaving by feeding the warp threads for the puckered bands at a greater rate than the warp threads of the smooth stripes.
 (These are often of different colors but do not need to be.)
 The unevenness causes the fabric to be mostly held away from the skin rather than being plastered on it when wet with sweat, facilitating heat dissipation and air circulation.
 It also means that ironing is not necessary.

 Common items made from seersucker include suits, shorts, shirts, dresses, and robes.
 In the United States, it is often made in white and blue stripes; however, it is produced in a wide variety of colors, usually with narrow plain and puckered stripes in different colors.